avnik/CV/CV.md

     for software packages building.
   * Developed several components for Chainmail (configuration management system for firewall appliance) (C++)
-  * Designed and implemented modules of language selection and regional setting for new AltLinux installer.
-(C++)
-  * Build on PPC64 port of Debian/GNU linux
-    (Complete native toolchain, full 64bit userland)
   * Prepared Debian/GNU Linux DVD images to release (with additional packages with cyrillic fonts, and AltLinux developed software)
-  * Made several technical translation of booklets (from english to russian)

 ### Moscow, Russian Linux Media Labs LLC (US company) operation